Larus californicus californicus, L. c. albertaensis

 - High counts: 82, mostly adults, at Lake McConaughy 22 Apr 1994, and 27 there 17 Apr 1997.

-Midsummer reports in Nebraska, those in the period Jun through mid-Jul, are few and recent; the two reports prior to 1995 were at Lake McConaughy, 13 Jun 1987 an adult in Keith Co, presumably at Lake McConaughy (Williams 1987), and 15 Jun 1991, a mixed age flock of 10.
-Since 1995 at least one bird has been reported each summer at Lake McConaughy, with numbers in the 20-30 range since 2004.
+Midsummer reports in Nebraska, those in the period Jun through Aug, are few and recent; the two reports prior to 1995 were at Lake McConaughy, 13 Jun 1987 an adult in Keith Co, presumably at Lake McConaughy (Williams 1987), and 15 Jun 1991, a mixed age flock of 10.
+Since 1995 there have been about 65 records for the North Platte River Valley, with at least one bird has been reported each summer and numbers reaching the 20-30 range in some years since 2004.

-Age classes are of interest, and suggest presence of failed breeders and non-breeding immatures.
-The 21 counted there 20 Jun 2004 consisted of eight adults, 11 second alternate, and one first alternate-plumaged birds, and the 30 on 21 Jun 2005 included 19 adults, six second-alternate, and five first-alternate birds (Stephen J. Dinsmore, pers. comm.).
+Age classes are of interest and suggest presence of failed breeders and non-breeding immatures.
+The 21 counted at Lake McConaughy 20 Jun 2004 consisted of eight adults, 11 second alternate, and one first alternate-plumaged birds, and the 30 on 21 Jun 2005 included 19 adults, six second-alternate, and five first-alternate birds (Stephen J. Dinsmore, personal communication).

-Numbers of California Gulls increase at Lake McConaughy during late summer, with the first arrivals noted in Jul.
+Fall: Numbers of California Gulls increase at Lake McConaughy during late summer beginning in Jul.
 A good early count was a flock of 84 there 19 Jul 2003, consisting of 17 adults and the rest molting near-adults (Silcock 2003).
-Another good count of perhaps similar provenance was the 80 there on 30 Jul 2006, including 70 adults, eight juveniles, and single first- and second-alternate birds (Stephen J. Dinsmore, pers. comm.).
+Another good count of perhaps similar provenance was the 80 there on 30 Jul 2006, including 70 adults, eight juveniles, and single first- and second-alternate birds (Stephen J. Dinsmore, personal communication).
 Numbers continue to build into fall, presumably as summering birds are joined by northern prairie breeders and then decrease in early to mid-winter, with sizeable numbers still present into late Dec.
 Of an approximate total of 474 birds reported to eBird.org in all years through spring 2022 at Lake McConaughy, 81% were present Aug-Dec.

 - High counts: 151 at Lake McConaughy 24 Aug 2007, 148 there 4-11 Aug 1996, and 148 there 5 Nov.